 More sophisticated Layer 7 DDoS attacks not only bring down the server but aid in data breaches too.
 In such an attack, California State University at Sacramento lost 1800 social security and driver’s license numbers from its staff.
 Attackers used multiple compromised systems to trick the DNS server into leaking the authentication security code.

-A web application firewall is the best defense against most common types of application DDoS attacks.
-However, complete automation doesn’t offer the best network security.
-Managed Web Application Firewall filters Layer 7 traffic and feeds data directly to cybersecurity experts who can recognize malicious chunks of traffic trying to bring your services down.
-Once identified, they apply rules and policies to block such attacks based on bot signatures, malicious IPs, and so on.
-It helps you stop a DDoS attack effectively.
+A web application firewall is the best protection against the most common types of application DDoS attacks.
+Yet, complete automation doesn’t offer the best network security.
+Managed Web Application Firewall(WAF) screens Layer 7 traffic and feeds data directly to cybersecurity experts who can recognize malicious chunks of traffic trying to bring your services down.
+Once known, they apply rules and policies to block such attacks based on bot signatures, malicious IPs, and so on.
+It helps you stop DDoS attacks effectively.

 An application layer distributed denial of service attack is initiated by hiring machines, bots, or by taking control of remote systems.
 These components are used for generating fake requests to a targeted server.
 With such a large number of fake requests, cyber criminals try to make the services of an application or server unavailable for hours, days or weeks.
 A successful DDoS attack can eat huge chunks of the bandwidth, processing speed, and memory to slow down and/or disrupt applications.

 The ease of availability makes an application layer DDoS attack more lethal than a similar network layer attack.
-Anyone can purchase the custom coded DDoS module and launch it on any desired web application.
+Anyone can purchase the custom-coded DDoS module and launch it on any desired web application.
 In fact, with a little knowledge of underground markets, a basic DDoS attack will not cost the perpetrator more than a few hundred dollars.
 While there are different types of sophisticated DDoS attacks, this is the most common.

 When compared to the network layer DDoS, application DDoS is much easier to execute.
 It requires lower computing power and fewer systems, which still leads to catastrophic results (a primary reason why application DDoS is becoming more prevalent).